ddobrin/inner-loop-developer-workshop/README.md

 The code for the Quote service will be developed in the `com.example` package.

-Start by creating an Entity class:  Quote
+Start by creating an file for the Entity class:  Quote.java
 ```java
 package com.example;